There are lots of fantastic opportunities to get involved with volunteering at St Peter's Church.

 The Parochial Church Council (PCC) is the governing body of the church.
 We elect new members, when there are spaces, at each Annual Parochial Church Meeting (APCM).
 This is an excellent way of learning more about, and being involved in, the running of the church.
 Those interested should first have a conversation with the Rector or Church Wardens about the role and the legal requirements.
 This can happen at any point in the year.
 Prior to the APCM, and following a conversation with the Rector or Church Wardens, you will be asked to fill out an application form in the month leading up to the APCM (usually February or March).

-These are positions such as PCC Secretary, PCC Treasurer, Church Wardens, Disability Officer and Safeguarding Officers.
+These are positions such as PCC Secretary, PCC Treasurer, Church Wardens, Accessibility Advisor, Inclusivity Officer and Safeguarding Officers.
 If you have any skills in these areas, or feel that you would like to learn more about them, please contact the Rector.